pks9862728888/US_bikeshare_data_analysis/README.md

 **Trip Duration Statistics:** This shows statistics of the total trip duration and the average trip duration.

-**User Statistics:** This shows statistics on the types of users, gender of users, most recent, most common, and most earliest birth year of the bike users.
+**User Statistics:** This shows statistics on the types of bike users, gender of bike users, most recent, most common, and most earliest birth year of the bike users.

 Sample execution screenshots: